jvogt/totp-tool/README.md

 A python tool to get totp keys from your command line.
 Keys are stored in an encrypted json file.
 Tool supports encryption / decryption of totp keys

 Usage:

 Create encrypted JSON file (use totp.json.example as an example of json format) ./totp.py encrypt infile \[outfile\]  (default is totp.json.enc)

-Decrypt json file
+Decrypt json file:

 ./totp.py decrypt infile \[outfile\] (default is to print to stdout)

-Get totp keys
+Print totp codes:

 ./totp.py list